-As a tool for affordability, the major advantage comes from the potentially lower construction costs.-However, the Vienn's high cost of land is likely to be a significant obstacle to the economic viability of housing defined by the State and Federal governments as affordable, such housing in Vienna.-As such, the Town has seen no instances and received no inquiries regarding this type of development in recent years.
-Since the advent of manufactured housing asnd a product, it has usually been more relevant in areas there are relatively low land costs (e.g., rural areas) and where the combination of lower constructions and lower land costs can combine to offer an affordable option.
+The Commonwealth of Virginia also requires that each jurisdiction's Comprehensive Plan address whether there are opportunities for the development of manufactured housing, as a means of providing affordable housing.
+There is nothing in the Vienna code or plan that prohibits the use of manufactured housing on the Town's residentially zoned properties.
+However, the cost of land is likely to be a significant obstacle to the economic viability of such housing in Vienna.
+As such, the Town has seen no instances and received no inquiries regarding this type of development in recent years.
+Since the advent of manufactured housing and a product, it has usually been more relevant in areas there are relatively low land costs (e.g., rural areas) and where the combination of lower constructions and lower land costs can combine to offer an affordable option.